jostylr/literate-programming-cli/lp.md

   does not exist.
 Specifying . will use the current directory.
 * -s, --src  The source directory to look for files from load directives.
 The files specified on the command line are used as is while those loaded from those files are prefixed.
-Shell tab completion is a reaoson for this difference.
+Shell tab completion is a reason for this difference.
 * -c, --cache The cache is a place for assets downloaded from the web.
 * --cachefile This gives an alternate name for the cache file that registers what is downloaded.
 Default is `.cache`
+* --checksum This gives an alternate name for the file that lists the hash for the generate files.
+If the compiled text matches, then it is not written.
+Default is `.checksum` stored in the build directory.
 * -d, --diff This computes the difference between each files from their existing versions.
 There is no saving of files.
+* -o, --out This directs all saved files to standard out; no saving of compiled texts will happen.
+Other saving of files could happen; this just prevents those files being saved by the save directive from being saved.
+* -f, --flag This passes in flags that can be used for conditional branching within the literate programming.
+For example, one could have a production flag that minimizes the code before saving.

  ## LICENSE

 [MIT-LICENSE](https://github.com/jostylr/literate-programming/blob/master/LICENSE-MIT)

+!---

 ## TODO